-"Any validity study should be based upon a review of information about the job for which the selection procedure is to be used ...
-Any method of job analysis may be used if it provides the information required for the specific validation strategy used."
+Any validity study should be based upon a review of information about the job for which the selection procedure is to be used...
+Any method of job analysis may be used if it provides the information required for the specific validation strategy used.
+(Equal Employment Opportunity Commission)

-Thus, the job analysis of chiropractic practice satisfies testing guidelines as defined above.
+Thus, the job analysis of chiropractic practice satisfies testing guidelines as referred to above.